Ntobeko Sishi

-Ntobeko Senzesihle Sishi (born May 21; 1998) professionally known as Sishii is a South African singer, songwriter and actor known for his breakthrough role as Ntokozo Dlamini on Mzansi Magic telenovela Gomora.
+Ntobeko Senzesihle Sishi (born 21 May 1998), professionally known as Sishii, is a South African singer-songwriter and actor.
+He is known for his breakthrough role as Ntokozo Dlamini in the Mzansi Magic telenovela Gomora.

-Early Life & Education
+Early life and education

-Ntobeko Senzesihle Sishi was born in Durban, South Africa in KwaZulu Natal.
+Ntobeko Senzesihle Sishi was born in Durban.
 He is of Zulu descent.
-Sishii's lost his parents at young age.
-He was then raised by his aunt (mother's sister) alongside his other siblings.Sishii graduate with a Bachelor of Commerce in Economics and Finance's from the University of Cape Town.
+Sishii lost his parents at a young age.
+He and his siblings were then raised by their maternal aunt.
+Sishii graduated with a Bachelor of Commerce in Economics and Finance from the University of Cape Town.

 Career

 Sishii made his onscreen TV debut as TV presenter on SABC 2 teen talk show Hectic Nine-9 alongside Melody Gwala and Entle Bizana.
-He quickly became a fave and soon made his acting debut on Mzansi Magic telenovela Gomora playing the mischievous Ntokozo Dlamini alongside Thembi Seete, Katlego Danke and Connie Chiume since 2021-2023 before his exits on the show.
-He then started on Netflix rom-com series Yoh!
+He quickly became a fave and soon made his acting debut in the Mzansi Magic telenovela Gomora playing Ntokozo Dlamini alongside Thembi Seete, Katlego Danke and Connie Chiume from 2021 to 2023.
+He then started in the Netflix rom-com series Yoh!
 Christmas.
-In 2024 Sishi starred on Netflix drama series "GO!" as Sizwe alongside Thandowethu Zondi,Wiseman Mncube and Dawn Thandeka King.
-He reunited with Thandowethu Zondi for another Netflix rom-com "Love & Wine" while being joined by Thando Thabethe ,Masali Baduza and Bongile Mantsai as the cast.
+In 2024 Sishi starred in the Netflix drama series GO! as Sizwe alongside Thandowethu Zondi, Wiseman Mncube and Dawn Thandeka King.
+He reunited with Thandowethu Zondi for another Netflix rom-com Love & Wine while being joined by Thando Thabethe, Masali Baduza and Bongile Mantsai in the cast.

+In 2025, he starred in Laundry directed by Zamo Mkhwanazi.
+It closed the 41st Santa Barbara International Film Festival.

 Music

 Sishii has spoken out on the importance of making music and finally find balance between story telling and music writing.
 He also revealed that he has been writing and making music before he got into television.
-He has since went on to release music as an independent artists and in 2022 he released his debut EP "A Night In The Hills".
-The EP was proceed by his two singles PreParty and I Don't Dance.
+He has since gone on to release music as an independent artists and in 2022 he released his debut EP A Night In The Hills.
+The EP was accompanied by his two singles "PreParty" and "I Don't Dance".

-Personal Life
+Personal life

-Sishii has opened up about battling anxiety and how he has survived the many times he has thought of taking his own life.
-He has then went on to encourage people to do more than just check up on someone but also just bother to help in something you feel like you can help in whithout show it off.
+Sishii has opened up about battling anxiety and how he has survived the many times he has experienced suicidal ideation.
+He has urged others to take the time to help others in ways they have the power to.

 Sishii is a born again Christian and got baptized in 2022 alongside actress Candice Modiselle.